ucsb-cs156-s25/jpa03-yuecao365/docs/oauth.md

 cp .env.SAMPLE .env
 ```

+Recall that `.env` and `.env.SAMPLE` will not show up in regular directory listings; files starting with `.` are considered
+hidden files.
+Use `ls -a`, or configure your Mac finder/Windows explorer to show hidden files.

+As explained below, put your client-id and client-secret into `.env`, NOT in `.env.SAMPLE`
+* `.env` is never committed to the GitHub repo
+* There is more information about `.env` vs. `.env.SAMPLE` on this page if you are interested: [docs/environment-variables](environment-variables.md).

-The file `.env.SAMPLE` **should not be edited;** it is intended to
+The file `.env.SAMPLE` **should not be edited;** and **should not be deleted from the repo**.
+It is intended to
-be a template for creating a file called `.env` that contains
+be a template for creating a file called `.env` that contains your repository secrets, and future developers will need it to stick around.
-your repository secrets.

 The `.env` is in the `.gitignore` because **a file containing secrets should NOT be committed to GitHub, not even in a private repo.